Swap-Tripathi/V-SOS-hybrid/README.md

 Example numbers are as in the preprint https://www.preprints.org/manuscript/202602.1723

-Run the driver.m file from any of the folders and change example=<..example number from the preprint..>
+Run the driver.m file from any of the folders and change examplenumber=<..example number from the preprint..>